7 useful tips on choosing a business name

 - Always check that you can register and protect your new name.

-Have fun with choosing a business name.
+Have fun with choosing your business name.
 Do let us know how you get on.
 Or if you prefer to get specialist branding help, please do get in touch here.

 We publish a monthly newsletter with hints, tips, news and views on all things branding.
 We’d love to stay in touch.
 Please sign up here if you’d like to receive a copy.
 We never share emails and you can unsubscribe at any time.